dorisoks/insight_h1b_statistics/README.md

    1. directly used the converted CSV in Google drive [folder](https://drive.google.com/drive/folders/1Nti6ClUfibsXSQw5PUIWfVGSIrpuwyxf?usp=sharing).
    2. checked the number of column in each row
    3. checked if the target name existed or mis-spelled
+   4. Also checked the number of system files

 3. Sort vs. Heap